 Some potential new EV drivers choose not to purchase an electric vehicle out of fear that installing a faster charger is a big additional purchase.
 On the contrary, some Level Two chargers are economical and available, Blink offers the most reasonably priced and efficient HQ 100 for purchase on Amazon.

-Current U.S. federal tax credits provides individuals 30% off single-family residential electric vehicle charging station installation costs, up to $1,000.
+Current U.S. federal tax credits provide individuals 30% off single-family residential electric vehicle charging station installation costs, up to $1,000.
 And when you purchase the HQ 100 on Amazon, Blink will include a free Blink public charging credit with your purchase, making sure you’re charged at home and while on the go!
+Click here to learn more about current residential EV charging incentives.

 Rebates and Savings

-For example, the Residential EV Charging Incentive Pilot Program, offered by South Coast Air Quality Management, offers a $250 rebate on Level Two chargers, and up to a $500 rebate for low income clients.
+The Residential EV Charging Incentive Pilot Program, offered by South Coast Air Quality Management, offers a $250 rebate on Level Two chargers, and up to a $500 rebate for low-income clients.
 Southern California Edison is offering a program for residential customers to receive a rebate of up to $1,500 toward their costs for the electrical upgrades and permitting fees necessary to install a Level Two charger.

 In New York, the Electric Vehicle Infrastructure Charging Rebates has $5 million available for EVSE rebate, at both public and private locations.